aces/Loris/modules/timepoint_list/test/TestPlan.md

 ## Test All Sites Permission

-- Tick : Permissions/Access Profile: View/Create Candidates and Timepoints - All Sites
+- [x] View/Create Candidates and Timepoints - All Sites

 - Select a candidate from a different site and open up a timepoint.
 Assert that, for this candidate, you can see timepoints from different sites.

 ## Test Buttons

-- For a Candidate of **same site** (Rome, in our example), there should be 3 Buttons, as follows:<br>
+- For a Candidate of **same site** (Rome, in our example), there should be 3 Buttons, as follows:

 ### Create Time Point

-- Click this.
-**Assert that it takes you to 'Create Time Point'.**
+- Click this and assert that it takes you to 'Create Time Point'.**

 ### Candidate Info

-- Click this.
-**Assert that you are taken to candidate parameters.**
-- If you get code 403, the
+- With the following permissions unchecked :
-'Candidate Parameters: View Candidate Information' permission is needed.
+- [ ] Candidate Parameters: View Candidate Information
+- [ ] Candidate Parameters: Edit Candidate Information
+Assert that you do not see the `Candidate Info` button.
+Assert that the button appears when one or both are checked.

 ### View Imaging Datasets

-Assert that, if you click this, you are taken to imaging browser
+Assert that, if you click this button, you are taken to imaging browser

-- If you don't see this button, got to User accounts from the admin page, and tick:
+- If you don't see this button, set the following permission :
-'Imaging Browser: View Imaging Scans - Own Sites'
+- [x] Imaging Browser: View Imaging Scans - Own Sites
 - Refresh and try again.

 ## End